Lahti-University-of-Technology/full-stack-course/material/ethics.md

 That said, if you want to conform to emerging industry standards, create an `AI_USAGE.md` file in `docs/` and append AI contributions as you go.
 These entries should include the GitHub commit or PR URL where the change was made.
 See [ai-usage-log.md](ai-usage-log.md) for a template.

 Maintaining such a log is optional here, but it may benefit you later.
-If you use this project in applications for **jobs, internships, or funding**, reviewers may want to see exactly how you used AI.
+If you use this project in applications for jobs, internships, or funding, reviewers may want to see exactly how you used AI.
 A clear usage log demonstrates transparency, responsibility, and professional practice.

 ## Third-party code and content